What is the best food for aquarium fish?

 One of the decisions you'll need to make if you want to keep fish as pets is choosing an aquarium suitable for all of them.
 While it's true that everything will depend primarily on the space you have at home and the type of fish you want, below are some factors to consider when choosing your aquarium.

-- Selecting the correct aquarium size: As we mentioned earlier, depending on the space available at home, you can choose one aquarium or another and adjust the number of fish that will live in it according to its size.
+- Selecting the Correct Aquarium Size: As we mentioned a moment ago, depending on the space available at home, you can choose one aquarium or another and adjust the number of fish living in it according to its size.
 It's worth noting that the dimensions of an aquarium are based on the liters of water it holds.
-Furthermore, and although it may seem strange, larger aquariums are easier to maintain as they help maintain the water level better and require less cleaning.
+Furthermore, and although it may seem unbelievable, larger aquariums are easier to maintain as they help maintain the water level better and reduce the need for as much cleaning.
 However, you should consider the weight of the aquarium with all the water inside and find a stable location for it.

-- Decide on the type of water: There are two types of water: freshwater and saltwater.
+- Decide the type of water: There are two types of water: freshwater and saltwater.
 The elements and accessories you'll need for each type of aquarium will be different, as will the fish that will live inside.
 It's worth noting, especially if you're just starting out in the world of fishkeeping, that freshwater aquariums are easier to maintain and require a smaller financial investment, making them a good starting point.
-Later, if you're passionate about this world, you can move on to saltwater aquariums and continue exploring this exciting sector.
+Later, if you're passionate about this world, you can continue with saltwater aquariums and continue exploring this exciting sector.

-- Water temperature: Not all fish thrive in water with the same temperature.
-You should keep in mind that depending on the water temperature, you may have one type of fish or another.
+- Water temperature: Not all fish live in water with the same temperature.
+You should keep in mind that depending on the water temperature, you can have one type of fish or another.
 If you want a fish tank with warm water, you'll need a thermostat.
 In these cases, the temperature is usually maintained at a steady 25 degrees.
-On the other hand, if you prefer a cold water tank, you won't need a thermostat, but you'll probably need a larger tank because cold water fish tend to be larger than those with warmer temperatures.
+On the other hand, if you prefer a cold water fish tank, you won't need a thermostat, but you'll need to keep in mind that you'll probably need a larger aquarium because cold water fish tend to be larger than those in warmer temperatures.

-- Selecting fish: Aquarium size, water type, and temperature are three key factors that will determine which fish will live in your aquarium.
+- Select the fish: The size of the aquarium, the type of water, and the temperature are three key factors that will determine which fish will live in your aquarium.
 In addition to all of the above, you'll need to consider what species can coexist with each other so that your aquarium is a good place for all of them.

 What should I do with my fish if I go on vacation?